-- Children whose behaviour changes they may become aggressive, challenging - disruptive, withdrawn, or clingy, or they might have difficulty sleeping or start - wetting the bed - Children with clothes which are ill-fitting and/or dirty - Children with consistently poor hygiene - Children who make strong efforts to avoid specific family members or friends without an obvious reason - Children who don't want to change clothes in front of others or participate in physical activities - Children who are having problems at academy, for example, a sudden lack of concentration and learning or they appear to be tired and hungry - Children who talk about being left home alone, with inappropriate carers or with strangers - Children who reach developmental milestones, such as learning to speak or walk, late, with no medical reason - Children who are regularly missing from academy or education - Children who are reluctant to go home after academy - Children with poor academy attendance and punctuality, or who are consistently late being picked up - Parents who are dismissive and non-responsive to practitioners' concerns - Parents who collect their children from academy when drunk, or under the influence of drugs - Children who drink alcohol regularly from an early age - Children who are concerned for younger siblings without explaining why - Children who talk about running away; and - Children who shy away from being touched or flinch at sudden movements.
+- Children whose behaviour changes they may become aggressive, challenging, - disruptive, withdrawn or clingy, or they might have difficulty sleeping or start - wetting the bed; - Children with clothes which are ill-fitting and/or dirty; - Children with consistently poor hygiene; - Children who make strong efforts to avoid specific family members or friends, - without an obvious reason; - Children who don't want to change clothes in front of others or participate in - physical activities; - Children who are having problems at school, for example, a sudden lack of - concentration and learning or they appear to be tired and hungry; - Children who talk about being left home alone, with inappropriate carers or with - strangers; - Children who reach developmental milestones, such as learning to speak or walk, - late, with no medical reason; - Children who are regularly missing from school or education; - Children who are reluctant to go home after school; - Children with poor school attendance and punctuality, or who are consistently late being picked up; - Parents who are dismissive and non-responsive to practitioners' concerns; - Parents who collect their children from school when drunk, or under the influence of drugs; - Children who drink alcohol regularly from an early age; - Children who are concerned for younger siblings without explaining why; - Children who talk about running away; and - Children who shy away from being touched or flinch at sudden movements.

-The academy recognises that the above list of indicators is not exhaustive, and staff will receive training on indicators of abuse.
+The academies recognise that the above list of indicators is not exhaustive and staff will receive training on indicators of abuse.